napari/napari/docs/plugins/npe2_manifest_specification.md

 ### Required fields

 - **command** Identifier of a command that returns a Widget instance.
+The `python_name` of the command must be populated before being invoked.
 - **display_name** User-facing name to use for the widget in, for example, menu items.